mozilla-l10n/documentation/src/products/firefox_desktop/removing_locales.md

 # Removing a locale from Firefox desktop

 Removing a locale from Firefox builds should be the last step in a long series of passages.
 A locale is removed when:
-* There’s no visible activity in Pontoon for a year.
+* There’s no visible activity in Pontoon for at least a year.
 * The translation level of Firefox is dropping, causing a good portion of the user interface to appear in English.
 * Outreach to existing community and locale leaders doesn’t produce results.
 * Attempts to find new localizers, via social networks and other tools (e.g. snippets), doesn’t find any potential contributors.